 Suffolk County Postnuptial Agreement Lawyer

-If your spouse has informed you of his or her intent to prepare a post nuptial agreement, contact an experienced Suffolk County divorce lawyer right away in order to ensure that your rights and wishes are well represented.
+If your spouse has informed you of his or her intent to prepare a postnuptial agreement, contact a committed Suffolk County postnuptial agreement lawyer immediately to ensure that your rights and wishes are well represented.

-At the office of Kuhn & Sandler, PLLC, our family law attorneys are committed to representing the rights of our clients and in drafting a post nuptial agreement that protects their rights.
-We work closely with our clients to ensure that their needs are met and their concerns are addressed and we are committed to providing caring, ethical and high quality service.
+At the office of Kuhn & Sandler, PLLC, our family law attorneys are dedicated to representing the rights of our clients and drafting a postnuptial agreement that protects their interests.
+We work closely with our clients to ensure that their needs are met and their concerns are addressed.
+Our team is committed to providing caring, ethical, and high-quality service.

-A post nuptial agreement is drafted after a couple has already gotten married as opposed to a prenuptial agreement which is entered into prior to the couple getting married.
-One might enter into a post nuptial agreement if before the marriage there was no prenuptial agreement but after the marriage the parties want to specify what happens to their assets in case of a divorce.
+A postnuptial agreement is drafted after a couple has already gotten married, as opposed to a prenuptial agreement, which is established before the marriage.
+One might consider a postnuptial agreement if, before the marriage, there was no prenuptial agreement, but after the marriage, the parties want to specify what happens to their assets in the event of a divorce.
 This may be necessary if the couple is contemplating divorce or separation.

 Differences Between a Postnuptial Agreement and a Prenuptial Agreement